-The Aurade observatory includes the Montoussé watershed in Auradé (3,28 km²), tributary of the Save river.
-It is located 40 km West of Toulouse, in Gascogne hillsides of Southwestern France.
-It is an agricultural basin, with crops (wheat/sunflower rotation) occupying 90 % of its surface.
-The climate is temperate oceanic with average temperature of 13,9°C, average rainfall of 621 mm/year for the period 1985-2018.
-Flood periods occur in winter (December/January) and spring (May/June), with a low water period from the end of June to October, with occasional dry periods.
-This basin is characterized by a strong evapotranspiration (500-600 mm/year).
-The basin is developed on a Miocene clay-limestone molasse which comes from the erosion of the Pyrenees.
-The soils belong to the sequence of leached brown soils.
+The Aurade observatory includes the Montoussé watershed in Auradé (3.28 km²), sub-tributary of the Save river, located 40 km west of Toulouse, on the Gascogny hillsides of Southwestern France.
+It is an agricultural catchment, with crops (wheat/sunflower rotation) occupying 90% of its surface.
+The climate is temperate oceanic with an average temperature of 13.9°C and an average rainfall of 620 mm/year (based on data from 1985-2018).
+The flood period occur in winter (December/January) and spring (May/June), with a low water period from the end of June to October, with occasional dry periods.
+This catchment is characterized by a strong evapotranspiration (500-600 mm/year).
+It is developed on a Miocene clay-limestone molasse derived from the erosion of the Pyrénées.
+The soils belong to the sequence calcareous-calcic-leached brown soils.

 Starting year: 1983

-Keywords: oceanic climate, marlo-chalk formations, agricultural systems, hydrology, biogeochemistry
+Keywords: oceanic climate, calcareous-clayey molassic deposit, agricultural systems, hydrology, biogeochemistry

 Database: work in progress (OMP-SEDOO)

-The scientific question that led to the establishment of the Auradé observatory is the impact of the agricultural activities (land use, agricultural practices, fertilizing inputs, phytosanitary products) and climate change on water and soil quality.
-Dissolved and particulate matter balances from natural and anthropogenic origin and transfer models of these matter are established in order to:
+The scientific question that led to the establishment of the Auradé observatory is the impact of the agricultural activities (land use, agricultural practices, fertilizer inputs, phytosanitary products) and climate change on soil and water quality.
+Dissolved and particulate matter balances from natural and anthropogenic origins.
+Corresponding transfer models of these materials are established in order to:

-- Analyze and evaluate the impact of agri-environmental measures on the physical and chemical erosion of soils and molasse, water quality, soils and sediments and aquatic ecosystems in the context of climate change;
+- Analyze and evaluate the impact of agri-environmental measures on the physical and chemical weathering of soils and molasse, on the quality of water, soils, sediments and aquatic ecosystems in the context of climate change;

 - Simulate water quality and aquatic environment scenarios in response to climate change, changes in land use and agricultural practices;